Toma-Jin Morikawa-Fouquet

 Associated with the Nissan Institute of Japanese Studies and the Centre for Intellectual History, Oxford.

 I am pursuing a DPhil in History as a Clarendon scholar, generously funded by the Oxford-Kobe Scholarship tenable at St. Catherine’s College.
-I research the intellectual and cultural history of modern Japan from transnational and non-state perspectives.
-My doctorate dissertation looks at science and democracy in transwar and transnational Japan, primarily through the figure of 'mixed-race' poet Hirano Imao (平野威馬雄).
+My research spans across intellectual history, cultural history, and the history of science of modern Japan viewed from transnational and non-state perspectives.
+Generally, I am interested in the history of alternatives that have eluded the conceptual contours of historiography and social theory.
+My doctorate dissertation looks at popular science and politics in transwar and transnational Japan, including entomology, psychic/occult sciences, sexology, ufology, and monstrology (yōkai gaku).

-I completed my second master’s degree in Political Thought and Intellectual History at the University of Cambridge with full funding from Trinity College Cambridge, where I wrote a thesis on 'cosmic thought' (uchū shisō 宇宙思想) in late Meiji Japan.
+My second master’s degree in Political Thought and Intellectual History at the University of Cambridge was fully funded by Trinity College, where I was awarded the English Essay Prize (2023) and Bowen Prize in Modern History (2023).
+I wrote my thesis on 'cosmic thought' (uchū shisō 宇宙思想) in late Meiji Japan, which was selected to be deposited in the Seeley Library.
 Prior to Cambridge, I completed a master’s degree in Japanese Studies at Oxford, where I was also a Clarendon and Oxford-Kobe scholar.
-My MSc dissertation on the thought and action of Hirano Imao was awarded the Arthur Stockwin Best Dissertation Prize by the Nissan Institute of Japanese Studies in 2022 and the Ivan Morris Memorial Prize (second prize) by the British Association for Japanese Studies in 2023.
+My MSc dissertation on Hirano Imao's (平野威馬雄) translation of science and relief campaign for "mixed-race" children was awarded the Arthur Stockwin Best Dissertation Prize by the Nissan Institute of Japanese Studies in 2022 and the Ivan Morris Memorial Prize (second prize) by the British Association for Japanese Studies in 2023.

 My graduate studies have also been supported by a Rufus B. Kellogg University Fellowship from Amherst College (2021–2024), where I delivered the 2024 Kellogg Lecture.